Table of Contents Show

-Some legal rights to help fix it if you do end up with a shoddy new development.
+Some legal rights exist to help fix it if you have a shoddy new development.
 Thankfully, you can take simple steps to protect yourself against this possibility.
 Below we discuss how to avoid buying a new construction riddled with defects and what to do if you have them.

 Understanding the Root of the ProblemUnderstanding the Root of the Problem